 1. Educate yourself regarding what is emotional abuse and psychological abuse and cease all abusive behavior.

 2. Take responsibility for the abusive behavior that has happened in the past.
-Verbalize to your partner — the victim — that what was done was harmful and wrong.
+Verbalize to your partner — the victim — that what was done to him or her was harmful and wrong.

 3. Be humble and listen to the pain and anguish that you have caused your partner.

 4. Be patient with your partner’s healing.
 Accept that it could take months or even years to overcome the injuries and pain caused by your abuse.
 Being willing to hang in there for the long run.
 Let your partner, that you abused, decide when to 'turn the page,' i.e., move on.

 6. Request that your partner let you know 'if and when' he or she feels controlled, intimidated, or frightened by your present behavior.
 Accept your partner’s feedback without argument.
 Respond with gratitude and maturity and try to correct the offensive behavior.
 The benchmark regarding your behavior is not what you think you do, but how your partner feels about what you do.
 Perception by your partner is what matters.

 7. When appropriate and the time is right, ask for forgiveness for having behaved abusively.
 If you are granted ‘forgiveness,' be grateful.
 If not, humbly accept your fate without protest.
 You can always ask again at a later time.
 Forgiveness is a thing of the heart and cannot be forced.

 If you conclude you are in an emotionally abusive marriage or committed relationship, you need to take clear and decisive action to stop the abuse.